-- Shred or destroy all documents containing any personal details before throwing them away.
+Shred or destroy all documents containing personal information before throwing them away.

 Carefully consider how much personal data you choose to post or share online.
 Once the information becomes publicly available, it may be difficult for you to safeguard or manage how your personal data may be used.

-Control your browser settings and decide how you want to be tracked, if at all.
-Many websites collect data such as usage profile through the use of 'cookies’.
-Examples of such data may include browsing habits of users or details such as IP addresses.
-However, some of the data collected may not constitute personal data if an individual cannot be identified from the data, or from that data and other information to which the organisation has or is likely to have access.
-The data may be collected for marketing and research purposes, or they may be used to provide you convenience and a more personalised experience on the website.
+Control your browsing settings and decide how you want to be tracked, if at all.
+Many websites collect data such as usage profile through the use of 'cookies' to provide you convenience and a more personalised experience online.
+Examples of such data include browsing habits of users or details such as IP addresses that may be collected for marketing and research purposes.

 *The tips provided here are for your information only and not to be construed as legal advice.
 They are not legally binding and do not modify or supplement the legal effect and interpretation of the PDPA and regulations issued under the PDPA or any other laws.